-The mission of Alba Graduate Business School (AGBS) is to become a leading centre of research and teaching excellence in postgraduate business education, in Southeastern Europe, through an emphasis on the generation of actionable knowledge and its effective application.
-It aims at fostering a new generation of executives who will be catalysts of change - individuals who embrace the new and effect change both within their organisations and the wider social environment in which they operate.
+The mission of Alba Graduate Business School (AGBS) is to become a leading centre of research and teaching excellence in postgraduate business education, in the region, through an emphasis on the generation of actionable knowledge and its effective application.
+It aims at fostering a new generation of executives who will be catalysts of change - individuals who embrace the new and affect change both within their organisations and the wider social environment in which they operate.

 All members of the AGBS community (students, alumni, staff and faculty) are expected to demonstrate its norms of moral responsibility.
 Students in particular are expected to note and understand the ethical dimension of their actions.
 Fulfilling this mission is a collective responsibility of the AGBS community.
-Consequently, AGBS has adopted the following Code of Ethics, the aim of which is to promote adherence to the highest standards of academic integrity and ethical conduct.
+Consequently, AGBS has adopted the Student Code of Conduct of The American College of Greece, the aim of which is to promote adherence to the highest standards of academic integrity and ethical conduct.